Zizaco/entrust/README.md

 ```

 The `Role` model has three main attributes:
-- `name`: the name of the Role, the unique key used to represent the Role in your application.
+- `name` &mdash; Unique name for the Role, used for looking up role information in the application layer.
 For example: "admin", "owner", "employee".
-- `display_name`: the human readable name for that role, it is not unique and may be used for display purposes.
+- `display_name` &mdash; Human readable name for the Role.
+Not necessarily unique and optional.
 For example: "User Administrator", "Project Owner", "Widget  Co.
 Employee".
-- `description`: a longer form description of the role.
+- `description` &mdash; A more detailed explanation of what the Role does.
+Also optional.

 Both `display_name` and `description` are optional; their fields are nullable in the database.